mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mute-unmute/test-4.1.md

 **Step 1**

+**Scenario**: User has selected MSTeams as primary platform

 1. Connect Mattermost account.
-2. Unlink a channel.
+2. Unlink a channel using slash command `/msteams-sync unlink <msteams-teams-id> <msteams-channel-id>`.
-3. Verify that the channel is unmuted.
+3. Verify that the channel unlinked and is showing unmuted in the channel's `View info` in the RHS.